Guide B-821

 Broadcast Foliar Spray Treatment

-The proper time for foliar spray varies from year to year because of specific weather conditions.
-Expect average to above average winter moisture to produce a prolific burst of vegetative growth on African rue in spring, which is desirable before spraying.
-In droughty years, African rue will have poor vegetative and flower growth, and spraying is not recommended.
-At the time of spraying, the soil temperature at a 6-inch depth should be between 70° and 50°F. In most years, the application season and this soil temperature range occurs roughly from April 1 to May 15, plus or minus 15 days.
+The proper time to foliar spray African rue varies from year to year because of specific weather conditions.
+Expect average to above average winter moisture to produce a prolific burst of vegetative growth of African rue in spring, which is desirable before spraying.
+In drought-heavy years, African rue will have poor vegetative and flower growth, and spraying is not recommended.
+At the time of spraying the soil temperature at a 6-inch depth should be between 70° F and 50° F. In most years, the application season and this soil temperature range occur roughly from April 1 to May 15, plus or minus 15 days.

-Mixes with imazapyr alone or in combination with other herbicides have consistently provided the best African rue control in New Mexico (Table 1).
-Imazapyr is very active on the root system and is the most common product used for commercial African rue control.
-Imazapyr is usually applied at a rate of 0.75 lb active ingredient (a.i.) per acre, which is equivalent to 3 pints of product per acre.
+Mixes with imazapyr alone or in combination with other herbicides have consistently provided the best African rue control in New Mexico.
+Imazapyr is very active on the root system and is the most common active ingredient used for commercial African rue control.
+Imazapyr is usually applied at a 0.75 lb active ingredient (a.i.) per acre rate, which is equivalent to 3 pints of product per acre.
 A surfactant should be added to the herbicide mixture at rates specified on the herbicide label.
-Imazapyr is a nonselective herbicide, so anticipate damage to nearby plants.
+Imazapyr is a nonselective herbicide so, anticipate damage to nearby desirable plants.

-Metsulfuron is another herbicide that provides fair to good African rue control when applied at a rate of 2 oz a.i. per acre or higher.
-Metsulfuron is formulated as a 60% active dry flowable material that is mixed in water and sprayed as a liquid.
-Metsulfuron is very active on broadleaf weeds, but typically results in less harm to grasses than spraying with imazapyr.
+Metsulfuron is another herbicide that provides fair to good African rue control when applied at a rate of 2.0 oz a.i. per acre or higher.
+Metsulfuron is formulated as a 60 percent active dry flowable material that when dissolved and mixed in water, is sprayed as a liquid.
+Metsulfuron is very active on broadleaved weeds but typically results in less harm to native grasses compared areas sprayed with imazapyr.

 Broadcast Soil Spray Treatment

 African rue growing on rangeland with sandy soils and mixed brush may be controlled with tebuthiuron.
-Unlike the liquid foliar-active herbicides, tebuthiuron is a dry pellet formulation that dissolves and moves into the soil with rainfall and is absorbed by the roots.
+Unlike the liquid foliar active herbicides, tebuthiuron is a dry pellet formulation that dissolves and moves into the soil with rainfall and is absorbed by the roots.
 Tebuthiuron provides fair to good African rue control.
-However, a relatively high rate of application is required and the herbicide will likely damage nearby vegetation.
-This herbicide can be applied at any time of the year, but prior to anticipated rainfall is optimal.
-The principal use of this herbicide when applied at lower rates is for control of woody shrubs, such as creosote, oaks, and sagebrush.
+However, a relatively high rate of application is required, and the herbicide will likely damage nearby vegetation.
+This herbicide can be applied at any time of the year but prior to anticipated rainfall is optimal.
+The principal use of this herbicide when applied at lower rates is for control of woody shrubs, such as creosotebush, oaks and sagebrush.

 Individual Plant Treatment (IPT)

-For practical reasons, IPT is used in areas where African rue is growing sparsely and is easy to treat.
-IPT is an effective way to control the plantm but the method is time consuming and costly if the African rue population is dense.
-Adding a blue dye to the spray mixture helps to identify treated plants.
+For practical reasons IPT is used in areas where African rue is growing sparsely and is easier to treat individually.
+IPT is an effective way to control the plant, but the method is time consuming and costly if the African rue population is dense.
+Adding blue dye to the spray mixture helps to identify plants that have already been treated to avoid over-application, and as a check to make sure no plants in the area are skipped.

-Hexazinone is a liquid that is applied to the soil surface next to individually treated plants (Table 2).
+Hexazinone is a liquid that is applied to the soil surface next to individually treated plants.
 Hexazinone moves into the soil profile with rain and is taken up by roots.
-Application before anticipated rainfall is therefore preferred, but the product usually works at any time of year.
-For IPT, hexazinone should be diluted as a 50:50 mix with water in a backpack sprayer.
+Thus application prior to anticipated rainfall is preferred, but the product usually works at any time of year.
+For IPT, Hexazinone should be diluted as a 50:50 mix with water in a backpack sprayer.
 A quick squirt of the handle with the nozzle turned to a straight stream generally administers about 4 ml of solution, which is the desired rate of application.
 Check the handle pressure and practice with water in the sprayer to calibrate this delivery rate.

-Imazapyr diluted as a 1–3% mixture with water is another effective IPT.
+Imazapyr diluted as a 3 percent mixture with water is another effective IPT.
 A backpack sprayer with its nozzle adjusted to wet the foliage provides satisfactory control.

 For more on this topic, see the following publications: